jzp113/Monitoring/ico/readme.md

 **TODO**

 * auto add new symbols to twitter filter on discovery
-* team structures incl chronological/followers
+* graph twitter team structures incl chronological for lead/members/bots/total followers/influence
-* efficient strategy for obtaining relevant histories. basically grab each top guy, dump/count all the symbols then lookups=score.
+* efficient strategy for obtaining team histories. basically grab top accounts, dump/count and cross-reference.
-* method/schema/etl for modelling, might have to be after histories are obtained.
+* method/schema/etl for modelling, should be after histories are indexed.
-* capture market info snapshot on discovery, for future analysis not critical.
+* capture snapshot of market info on discovery, for future not critical.
-* need some kind of activity status check/alert for all new adds.
+* need some kind of activity status check/alert for all new adds, which ones haven't gone active yet.

-**Twitter**
-* top 10 *new* active pump group/ico twitter trends/crossovers charts.
-* tweeters vs retweeters vs bots social graphs
-* follower count and total influence score
-* confidence score based on matches

 **Reporting**
 **Explorer/Exchange**